 Flaxseeds are shaped like sesame seeds but are slightly larger and have a hard shell that is smooth and shiny.
 They have an earthy nutty flavour.
-Seeds are usually not consumed whole but rather ground as this allow for the us to easily absorb their nutrients.
+Seeds are usually not consumed whole but rather ground as this allow us to easily absorb their nutrients.

-Flaxseeds are an excellent source of Omega-3 essential fatty acids and Alph-linolenic acid (ALA) as well as phytoestrogens know as lignans.
+Flaxseeds are an excellent source of Omega-3 essential fatty acids and Alph-linolenic acid (ALA) as well as phytoestrogens known as lignans.
 They are a good source of dietary fibre, magnesium, potassium, and manganese, they are also a good source of the minerals phosphorus, iron and copper.

 They are best bought whole to hold their shelf life.
-Once they have been ground up at home they should be store in the fridge to prevent them from oxidation and spoilage.
+Once they have been ground up at home they should be stored in the fridge to prevent them from oxidation and spoilage.

 A typical serving size is 1 or 2 tablespoons.Single serving size =15g (approx. 2 tablespoons)

 Energy (kJ).
 2 234 335